 That’s what writing fiction is.
 You create characters, and try to make them three-dimensional, make them live and breathe on the page, by squeezing your eyes tight shut and launching yourself into their minds and their inner worlds.

-The multiple narratives, sub-divided chapters, fragmented form and the text linking in odd and even number chapters lends an interesting structure to the book.
-Was this interconnected multiplicity carefully thought out as a comment on movement and migration?
+The multiple narratives, fragmented form and the text linking in odd and even number chapters lends an interesting structure to the book.
+Was this interconnected multiplicity intended, given the subject?

 Not another book on India—that’s the only thing I can say with any confidence.
 And maybe a short book after this, in a very different genre?